Kosong County: Ancient times

-The region that forms modern day Kosong County of North Korea and Hyeonnaemyeon(of Goseong County, Gangwon) was called Dalhol(達忽,달홀) in the days of the kingdom of Goguryeo,which meant "high mountainous village" in the local language back then(The region that is modern day Goseong County, Gangwon of South Korea was called Suseong(守城)).The name of the region was changed to dalhol province in 568.
-This name was changed to Kosong(高城) County in 748 under the kingdom of Unified Silla, which meant the same thing but instead of the local language, but in hanja.
-During the kingdom of Goryeo,the county was initially administered under the province of Sakbangdo.It also later was administered as Kosong prefecture under the subdivision of Dongye of Goryeo(Suseong was also administered under Dongye as Suseong County but it later was called Kanseong County(杆城郡)).
-The region was also called as Pungam(豊巖,풍암), named as such for the region's abunduant rocks.During the early Joseon period, it was initially administered as the Kosong prefecture under Kansong County under Kangwon Province until the reign of Sejong the Great when it was made into a county of its own, separate from kansong County.
-Due to a controversy surrounding a slave killing its owner in the region the region was demoted to Kosong prefecture in 1629, but In 1638, the name change was reverted again, and the region became Kosong County again.
+The region that forms modern day Kosong County of North Korea and Hyeonnaemyeon (of Goseong County, Gangwon) was called Dalhol (達忽,달홀) in the days of the kingdom of Goguryeo, which meant "high mountainous village" in the local language back then (The region that is modern day Goseong County, Gangwon of South Korea was called Suseong (守城)).
+The name of the region was changed to Dalhol Province in 568.
+This name was changed to Kosong (高城) County in 748 under the kingdom of Unified Silla, which meant the same, but in Hanja.
+During the kingdom of Goryeo, the county was initially administered under the province of Sakbangdo.
+It also later was administered as Kosong prefecture under the subdivision of Dongye of Goryeo (Suseong was also administered under Dongye as Suseong County but it later was called Kanseong County(杆城郡)).
+The region was also called as Pungam (豊巖, 풍암), named as such for the region's abunduant rocks.
+During the early Joseon period, it was initially administered as the Kosong prefecture under Kansong County under Kangwon Province until the reign of Sejong the Great when it was made into a county of its own, separate from Kansong County.
+Due to a controversy surrounding a slave killing its owner in the region, it was demoted to Kosong prefecture in 1629, but In 1638, the name change was reverted, and the region became Kosong County again.

 Late Joseon period and Japanese occupation

-In 1895, Korea went through a subdivision change that divided the whole Korean peninsula into 23 districts called bu(府,부)s.
-This subdivision change put the Kosong County(along with Kansong County) under the district of Gangneungbu(named after its administrative capital Gangneung), and the County was subdivided into seven myeons: which were Dongmyeon(East myeon), Seomyeon(West myeon),Nammyeon(South myeon) Ilbukmyeon(North myeon no.1), ibukmyeon(North myeon no.2),Anchangmyeon(安昌面) and Sudongmyeon(水洞面), In 1896, the provincial system were restored, and the counties were placed under Kangwon province again.After the Japanese occupied Korea,the whole of Kosong County was incorporated into the Kansong County(under Kōgen-dō), Dongmyeon and Anchangmyeon were merged into Kosongmyeon, Ilbukmyeon and ibukmyeon were merged into Shinbukmyeon(新北面,New North myeon) and the administration of the regions formerly administered under Nammyeon were split between Sudongmyeon and Seomyeon, leading Kansong county to have 9 myeons under its administration(which were Toseongmyeon,Hyonnaemyeon,Gunnaemyeon,Jukwangmyeon,Odaemyeon,Sudongmyeon,Seomyeon,Shinbukmyeon and Kosongmyeon).In 1927,Kansong county was renamed as Kosong county, and Jukwangmyeon and Toseongmyeon was reorganized to be under the administration of yangyang county, and Gunnaemyeon became Kansongmyeon.Around 1939,Shinbukmyeon was promoted to Jangjeonup(長箭邑) and most of the region of Jangjeonup was used to form Oegumgangmyeon(Outer Kumkang myeon) and the remaining regions of Jangjeonup(which were Jangjeonri and Songbukri) still formed Jangjeonup, and Odaemyeon was renamed Kojinmyeon.
+In 1895, Korea went through a subdivision change that divided the whole Korean peninsula into 23 districts called bu (府, 부).
+This subdivision change put the Kosong County (along with Kansong County) under the district of Gangneungbu (named after its administrative capital Gangneung), and the County was subdivided into seven myeons: which were Dongmyeon (East myeon), Seomyeon (West myeon), Nammyeon (South myeon), Ilbukmyeon (North myeon no.1), Ibukmyeon (North myeon no.2), Anchangmyeon (安昌面) and Sudongmyeon (水洞面), In 1896, the provincial system were restored, and the counties were placed under Kangwon province again.
+After the Japanese occupied Korea, the whole of Kosong County was incorporated into the Kansong County (under Kōgen-dō), Dongmyeon and Anchangmyeon were merged into Kosongmyeon, Ilbukmyeon and Ibukmyeon were merged into Shinbukmyeon (新北面, New North myeon) and the administration of the regions formerly administered under Nammyeon were split between Sudongmyeon and Seomyeon, leading Kansong county to have 9 myeons under its administration (which were Toseongmyeon, Hyonnaemyeon, Gunnaemyeon, Jukwangmyeon, Odaemyeon, Sudongmyeon, Seomyeon, Shinbukmyeon and Kosongmyeon).
+In 1927, Kansong county was renamed as Kosong county, and Jukwangmyeon and Toseongmyeon was reorganized to be under the administration of Yangyang county, and Gunnaemyeon became Kansongmyeon.
+Around 1939, Shinbukmyeon was promoted to Jangjeonup (長箭邑) and most of the region of Jangjeonup was used to form Oegumgangmyeon (Outer Kumkang myeon) and the remaining regions of Jangjeonup (which were Jangjeonri and Songbukri) still formed Jangjeonup, and Odaemyeon was renamed Kojinmyeon.